adarshshivan/cloud-infrastructure-dashboard/README.md

 # Cloud Infrastructure Dashboard

-This project is a simulated cloud infrastructure monitoring dashboard that displays real AWS resource data (EC2 instances and S3 buckets).
+This project is a simulated cloud infrastructure monitoring dashboard that displays real AWS resource data `(EC2 instances and S3 buckets)`.
 It is designed as a practical DevOps-style mini-project showcasing how cloud data can be extracted, organized, and presented visually using a frontend UI.

 The project uses two parts:

-- **Backend (Python)** – Fetches real AWS resource details using AWS CLI and stores the output in a JSON file.
+- **Backend (Python)** – Fetches real AWS resource details using `AWS CLI` and stores the output in a `JSON file`.

 - **Frontend (HTML/CSS/JS)** – Loads the JSON file and displays the cloud infrastructure details in a clean, modern dashboard.